linz/postgresql-tableversion/doc/table_version.md

 ------------

-When a table is versioned the original table data is left untouched and a new revision table is created with all the same fields plus a "_revision_created" and "_revision_expired" fields.
+When a table is versioned the original table data is left untouched and a new revision table is created with all the same fields plus a `_revision_created` and `_revision_expired` fields.
 A row level trigger is then setup on the original table and whenever an insert, update and delete statement is run the change is recorded in the table's revision data table.